eunomie/log.winsos.net/_posts/2016-02-09-un-extend-ruby-classes.md

 To do this, you must add the method `first_lines` to the class `Array`.

-A first version is to open the class definition and add the method:
+A simple version is to open the class definition and add the method:

 ```ruby
 class Array